Brain injury and head injury compensation following an accident

 - Non-traumatic brain injury

 To make a successful personal injury claim you will have to prove that your brain injury was the result of someone else’s negligence (ie: your employer, another road user) and that your injury is a direct result of the accident.

 We can help you make a brain injury compensation claim.
-Our service is completely risk free.
-If you lose your claim you are protected from your solicitor’s legal fees and costs and your opponent’s fees and costs.
-See No win, no fee for more information...
+Our service is completely risk free, as we operate on a no win, no fee basis.
+This means that if your claim is unsuccessful, we won't ask you to pay us a penny.
+See No win, no fee for more information.

 If you or someone you know, has suffered a brain injury in a car accident, work accident or fall, that you believe was someone else’s fault, call us now for expert legal advice on 0800 78 38 846.